Photo: F4 tornado causing devastation in Windsor, ON, on June 17th, 1946 – photo by Harry G. Garland (CC BY-SA 4.0)

 MICHAEL NEWARK DIGITAL TORNADO ARCHIVE

-The Michael Newark Digital Tornado Archive is a collection of materials related to tornado and other damaging wind events that will eventually date back to Canada’s first verified tornado in 1792.
-Much of the materials consist of digitized versions of the original physical files housed at the Meteorological Service of Canada library in Toronto.
+The Michael Newark Digital Tornado Archive is a collection of analysis materials related to tornado and other damaging wind events dating back to to the late 1700s.
+The materials mostly consist of digitized versions of the original physical files kept by Environment Canada.

 About Michael Newark